Nonparametric Bayesian Calibration of Computer Models: Important properties of the posterior

-The compactness of $\Lambda$ is reasonable because parameters are generally bounded for most process models\footnote{We emphasize that $\Lambda$ is not the domain for parameters in a parameterized family of probability distributions.}.
-In fact, determining $\Lambda$ is often an important part of constructing a model, see \cite{kimspaper} where the choice of $\Lambda$ for transmission rates for different strains of COVID-19 is discussed.
-Assuming $\overline{\mathrm{int}\, (\Lambda)} = \Lambda$ and $\mu_{\mathcal{L}}(\partial \Lambda)=0$ are technical assumptions required for estimating the posterior by finite sampling.
-We illustrate in Fig.~\ref{illboundary}.
-The smoothness assumption on $Q$ can be established for broad classes of models since it is typically assumed for computer models.
-The assumption of GD means that $\Lambda$ can be covered by a finite number of open sets up to a set of measure $0$ such that $J_Q$ has full rank $m$ on each set.
+Compactness of $\Lambda$ is reasonable because parameters are generally bounded for process models.
+Determining $\Lambda$ is an important step in choosing a prior, see \cite{kimspaper}.
+Assumptions $\overline{\mathrm{int}\, (\Lambda)} = \Lambda$ and $\mu_{\mathcal{L}}(\partial \Lambda)=0$ are used to establish regularity of the measure of the contours.
+The smoothness of $Q$ can be established for broad classes of models.
+The assumption of GD means that $\Lambda$ can be covered by a finite number of open sets up to a set of measure $0$ such that $J_Q$ has full rank on each set.
 In these sets, no component of $J_Q$ can be expressed as a linear combination of its other components.
-If this is violated, $Q$ should be simplified to obtain a new $Q$ map into a range with smaller dimension.
+If this is violated, $Q$ should be simplified to obtain a new map with smaller dimension.